gpiskun/gpiskun.github.io/README.md

 # Overview

 Hi, comrades!
 I started my professional journey in the IT industry in 2010.
-Since then, my passion is collaboratively building modern computer systems using the latest technology, pragmatic thinking and adaptive processes.
+Since then, my passion is to build the modern computer systems collaboratively using the latest technology, pragmatic thinking and adaptive processes.

 # Achievements

+- **yatuda.com** (May 2022 - now): **Head of Development**
+  - Invented the product name.
+  - Establised the fundamental processes in the company.
+  - Came up with the dev stack.
+  - Adopted the best CICD practices.
+  - Architectured the entire plarform.
+  - Build some of the key microservices from the ground up.
+  - Organized the customer support.
+  - Actively participating in the HR activities.
+  - Mentoring and motivating colleagues.
+  - Managing 4 dev teams: 2 backend, web front-end, ios and android.
+  - Still writing code and learning new technical things cause I love it!
-- **MessageMedia** (Jul 2019 - Jan 2022): **Team Lead / Principal Developer**
+- **MessageMedia** (Jul 2019 - Jan 2022): **Team Lead / Principal**
   - Improved security posture of the organization by implementing the Single Sign-On login flow for customers and internal stuff.
   - Saved budget by decommissioning an expensive monolithic integration system and replacing it with a set of scalable, easy-maintained serverless components.
   - Uplifted the infrastructure provisioning practices by introducing the AWS Cloud Development Kit.